 In Illinois, Resolving Alimony Issues Can Be Difficult

 In 2016, Illinois maintenance law was completely rewritten.
-It is essential to have qualified representation such as that provided by Susan Butler, Kelly Giraudo and Tamara Meister to assist you in obtaining or defending a maintenance case.
+It is essential to have qualified representation such as that provided by our attorneys to assist you in obtaining or defending a maintenance case.
 Maintenance (alimony) is taxable to the person receiving it and is tax deductible to the person paying it.

-We are a family law firm serving clients in Peoria and Tazewell counties in Central Illinois.
+We are a family law firm serving clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We have handled numerous contested spousal maintenance cases in Illinois.
 We also have experience negotiating alternatives to spousal maintenance, such as providing an unequal division of marital property to one spouse in lieu of maintenance.